bubblesub/bubblesub/docs/doc.md

 ### <a name="cmd-save-as"></a>`save‑as`
 Saves the current subtitles to an ASS file.
 Prompts user to choose where to save the file to if the path wasn't specified in the command arguments.

-Usage: `save‑as [path]`
+Usage: `save‑as -p|--path=…`
-* `path`: optional path to save the subtitles to
+* `-p`, `--path`: optional path to save the subtitles to

 ### <a name="cmd-save-audio-sample"></a>`save‑audio‑sample`
 Saves given subtitles to a WAV file.
+Prompts user to choose where to save the file to if the path wasn't specified in the command arguments.

 Usage: `save‑audio‑sample -t|--target=… -p|--path=…`
 * `-t`, `--target`: subtitles to save audio from
 * `-p`, `--path`: path to save the sample to

 ### <a name="cmd-save-screenshot"></a>`save‑screenshot`
 Makes a screenshot of the current video frame.
+Prompts user to choose where to save the file to if the path wasn't specified in the command arguments.

 Usage: `save‑screenshot -p|--path=… [-i|--include-subs]`
 * `-p`, `--path`: path to save the screenshot to